godruoyi/imageflow/README.md

 - [x] 🌈 Upload Image To Cloudflare R2 Storage
 - [x] 🍮 Copy Image To Clipboard
 - [x] 🐼 Convert Image To Markdown format
+- [x] 🍉 Rename Image with uuid or date or something else

 ## Demo